 A Short History of Windmill Music

 ‘Good Evening Ladies and Gentlemen (Good Evening Brian, comes the response from the audience).
-My name is Brian Pritchard and I’m the Artistic Director of Windmill Music.’
+My name is Brian Pritchard and I’m the Founder and Producer of Windmill Music.’

-Since September 2006 prompted by this introduction or close to it, the Windmill has been annually presenting a series of vocal productions which have been consistently supported by an enthusiastic and involved audience.
-So at this point having completed our 10th season we have mounted 56 productions which have resulted in 110 performances.
+Since September 2006 Windmill Music has been annually presenting a series of vocal productions which have been consistently supported by an enthusiastic and involved audience.
+So at this point having completed our 13th season we have mounted 70 productions which have resulted in 125 performances.
 Yes, it makes you feel a little dizzy!

 Starting with a battered piano, a Roland keyboard which tended to overpower the sound board, and a dedicated group of singers Windmill commenced with 5 shows a season presenting each mostly for one night.
-This year we have presented 6 events 10 performances each featuring our vocal chorus, The Windmill Singers accompanied in turn by our String Quartet, our session Rock Band and The Windmill String Orchestra.
+This year we have presented 5 events and 8 performances each featuring our vocal chorus, The Windmill Singers accompanied in turn by our String Quartet, our session Rock Band and The Windmill String Orchestra.

 Our Chorus consists of trained vocalists all auditioned by our Musical Director.
 They are all equally comfortable singing solos or chorus works.
 Their versatility is evident in their remarkable ability to sing in all musical genres.